YoushanLiu/ANCC/README.md

 # Prerequisite
-    The SAC software is required by the AND.
+    The SAC software is required by the ANCC.
     The obspy is required by the scripts.